Digital payments: What tokenisation solution has in store for India’s vast base of merchants, retailers

 With respect to merchants’ benefits from tokenisation, according to experts, it creates a level playing field.
 “With the advent of tokenization, user experience is enhanced and common for all.
 It creates a level playing field for all players.
 While large players can invest and create an IT infrastructure to process the card data, tokenisation largely helps small merchants and MSMEs as they will not be denied the superior experience just because of non-affordability.
 Tokenisation will help in enhancing their consumer confidence in digital payments,” Ramesh Narasimhan, Head of Digital Commerce — India at global digital payments infrastructure company Worldline told Financial Express Online.

-Razorpay, NPCI, PayU, Infibeam, PhonePe are among the companies that have launched their tokenisation platforms so far.
+Razorpay, NPCI, PayU, Infibeam, PhonePe, Cashfree Payments are among the companies that have launched their tokenisation platforms so far.
 Visa had last month launched India’s first CoF tokenisation service.

 RBI had also said that from January 1, 2022, onwards, no entity in the card transaction or payment chain space other than card issuers and or card networks will store card data while any previously stored data stored will be purged.
+“Merchants need to make minor adjustments in their payment gateway integration.
+That’s the only change in tokenisation for them.
+They have to not store any cards going forward.
+I don’t see any visible benefit for merchants here,” Reeju Datta, Co-founder, Cashfree Payments told Financial Express Online.
 However, for tracking transactions and reconciliation purposes, entities can save only the last four digits of the card number and card issuer’s name.

 “Tokenisation will help merchants from a data security perspective as you are not storing any customer card data and instead it is a randomised encrypted number.
 Moreover, if customers have entered incorrect card details, then if there is a token, it can be referred easily rather than asking for card details all the time to save and process CoF transactions,” Mihir Gandhi Partner and Leader, Payments Transformation, PwC India told Financial Express Online.